JiFish/discord-ai-storyteller/instructions.md

 - You can't take two turns in a row.
 - Your character can speak at any time using `!say` without prompting a response from the DM. e.g. `!say I agree with Jim.`
 - If you want to send a message Storyteller doesn't hear, start your message with `(whisper)`, `#`, or `!whisper`.
 Anything you don't whisper WILL be sent to the DM!
+- If you wish, you can `!leavetheparty`.
+Sorry to see you go...